MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_enderman_leave_block.md

 `minecraft:behavior.enderman_leave_block` allows the entity to drop the block they are currently holding.

 > [!NOTE]
-> This behavior can only be used by `enderman` entity type.
+> This behavior can only be used by the `enderman` entity type.

 ## Example